pygraphviz/pygraphviz/README.rst

 -------

 PyGraphviz requires Graphviz.
-Please see `INSTALL.rst` for details.
+Please see `INSTALL.txt` for details.

 License
 -------